Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-sms-notifications/_index.en.md

 Default: _Current date and time_

-The date and time (with time zone specification) when the notification should be sent to the recipient.
+The date and time (with time zone specification) at which the notification should be sent to the recipient.

 #### sendersReference
 Type: _string_